MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly.md

 #### Read-only static content

-If the application currently serves static content, an alternate location for that static content will be required.
+If your application currently serves static content, an alternate location for that static content will be required.
 You may wish to consider moving [static content to Azure Blob Storage](/azure/storage/blobs/storage-blob-static-website) and [adding Azure CDN](/azure/cdn/cdn-create-a-storage-account-with-cdn#enable-azure-cdn-for-the-storage-account) for lightning-fast downloads globally.

 #### Dynamically published static content

-If the application allows for static content that is uploaded/produced by the application but is immutable after its creation, you can use Azure Blob Storage and Azure CDN as described above, with an Azure Function to handle uploads and CDN refresh.
+If your application allows for static content that is uploaded/produced by your application but is immutable after its creation, you can use Azure Blob Storage and Azure CDN as described above, with an Azure Function to handle uploads and CDN refresh.
 We have provided [a sample implementation for your use](https://github.com/Azure-Samples/functions-java-push-static-contents-to-cdn).

 #### Dynamic or internal content

-For files that are frequently written and read by the application (such as temporary data files), or static files that are visible only to the application, Azure Storage can be [mounted into the App Service file system](/azure/app-service/containers/how-to-serve-content-from-azure-storage#link-storage-to-your-web-app-preview).
+For files that are frequently written and read by your application (such as temporary data files), or static files that are visible only to your application, Azure Storage can be [mounted into the App Service file system](/azure/app-service/containers/how-to-serve-content-from-azure-storage#link-storage-to-your-web-app-preview).

 ### Determine whether JCA connectors are used

-If the application uses JCA connectors you'll have to validate the JCA connector can be used on WildFly.
+If your application uses JCA connectors you'll have to validate the JCA connector can be used on WildFly.
 If the JCA implementation is tied to WebLogic, you'll have to refactor your application to NOT use the JCA connector.
 If it can be used, then you'll need to add the JARs to the server classpath and put the necessary configuration files in the correct location in the WildFly server directories for it to be available.

-#### Determine whether the application uses a Resource Adapter
+#### Determine whether your application uses a Resource Adapter

-If the application needs a Resource Adapter (RA), it needs to be compatible with WildFly.
+If your application needs a Resource Adapter (RA), it needs to be compatible with WildFly.
 Determine whether the RA works fine on a standalone instance of WildFly by deploying it to the server and properly configuring it.
 If the RA works properly, you'll need to add the JARs to the server classpath of the App Service instance and put the necessary configuration files in the correct location in the WildFly server directories for it to be available.

 ### Determine whether JAAS is used

-If the application is using JAAS, then you'll need to capture how JAAS is configured.
+If your application is using JAAS, then you'll need to capture how JAAS is configured.
 If it's using a database, you can convert it to a JAAS domain on WildFly.
 If it's a custom implementation, you'll need to validate that it can be used on WildFly.

 ### Determine whether WebLogic clustering is used